ObenaufLab/CaTCH/README.md

 ### Steps 1-4 : Pipeline

-*catch_workflow.sh*
+**catch_workflow.sh**

 This is my Bash script to automate the steps of the pipeline.
 It requires a SLURM environment.
 Currenlty it only runs the original Obenauf group design.
-I cannot promise it will work for you, but at the very least it can be used as template to write a new pipeline.

-Alternatively, the steps can be executed individually, as described in the previous sections.
+**I cannot promise it will work for you**, but at the very least it can be used as template to write a new pipeline.
+Alternatively, the workflow can be executed directly step by step, as described in the previous sections.

 #### Parameters: